sayedak/sayedak/README.md

-- 👋 Hi, I’m @sayedak
+# Hi!
+I’m Sayed Akram
-- 👀 I’m interested in Web Development
+- 👀 I’m learning Web Development
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on Web Dev Projects
-- 📫 How to reach me i.sayedakram@gmail.com
+- 📫 How to reach me: i.sayedakram@gmail.com

 <!---
 sayedak/sayedak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.